ambiennt/ElementZero/README.md

 A: The Windows version has noticeable performance improvements, even when running under Wine.

 Q: Can the Windows version run directly under Wine?<br>
-A: No, because Microsoft uses Chakra.dll, which contains a lot of references to private dlls.
+A: No, because Microsoft uses Chakra.dll, which contains a lot of references to private DLLs.
 (It also prevents you from running on systems prior to Windows 10.)

 Q: How does it work?<br>
 A: A DLL was created that simply forwards all APIs to the open source version of Chakra engine i.e. ChakraCore.
 This version can run directly under Wine.